Our best UK business current accounts

 How to open a business bank account

-• Proof of address: Utility bills, bank statements, or official letters showing your name and address.
+• Prepare proof of address: Submit a utility bill, bank statement, or official letter with your name and address.

-• Business documentation: This may include your business registration certificate, partnership agreement, or articles of association.
+• Gather business documentation: Include your business registration certificate, partnership agreement, or articles of association.

-• Personal and business financial information: You may need to provide details of your personal and business income, assets, and liabilities.
+• Provide financial details: Share personal and business income, assets, and liabilities.

 How to switch to a new business bank account

-• The new bank will then contact your old bank to initiate the switch.
+• Initiate the switch: The new bank will take over the switching process and contact your old bank to initiate the transfer.

 FAQs